C0derH/react-quizzical/README.md

 ## About Scrimba

--Scrimba provided me the figma design
+- Scrimba provided me the figma design
--This project is part of scrimba front-end path course.
+- This project is part of scrimba front-end path course.